JLPotts/easycsv/README.md

 ## Comment
 Comment, if not 0, is the comment character.
 Lines beginning with the character without preceding whitespace are ignored.

+## AllowBackslashEscapedQuotes
+If AllowBackslashEscapedQuotes is true, a \" may appear in a quoted field.
+EG: "Title of \"Something\""

 # Customizing decoders
 By default, easycsv converts strings in CSV to integers, floats and bool automatically based on the types of struct fields and slices.